Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Results and Discussion

 Giannopoulous~\etal{} found magnetization in thin films of (Fe$_{0.45}$Co$_{0.55}$)-C with 20 at\%{} C to be in range of 1600 emu~cc$^{-1}$~\cite{giannopoulos_structural_2015}, which translates to about 2.05~\mubat{}.
 In the literature review performed by Diaz-Ort\'iz~\etal{}, as well as in their own results, we can find average magnetic moments in bcc Fe and bcc Co ranging from 2.13 to 2.35~\mub{} on Fe atoms and from 1.53 to 1.77~\mub{} on Co atoms.
-Their MBPP/PBE (mixed-basis pseudopotential code) calculations for ordered Fe\nobreakdash-Co phases yield a total magnetic moment of 2.36~\mubat{} for Fe$_3$Co DO$_3$ phase, 2.29~\mubat{} for Fe\nobreakdash-Co B2 phase, and 2.00~\mubat{} for FeCo$_3$ DO$_3$ phase~\cite{diaz-ortiz_structure_2006}.
+Their MBPP/PBE (mixed-basis pseudopotential code) calculations for ordered Fe\nobreakdash-Co phases yield a total magnetic moment of 2.36~\mubat{} for Fe$_3$Co D0$_3$ phase, 2.29~\mubat{} for Fe\nobreakdash-Co B2 phase, and 2.00~\mubat{} for FeCo$_3$ D0$_3$ phase~\cite{diaz-ortiz_structure_2006}.
 Similarly, Chandran~\etal{} reported from VASP/GGA that Fe bcc has a magnetic moment of 2.22~\mubat{}, and Co bcc has a magnetic moment of 1.59~\mubat{}, not counting for the orbital moment contribution, which for both systems should be around 0.10--0.15~\mubat{}~\cite{chandran_effect_2007}.
 For C\nobreakdash-doped systems, Delczeg-Czirjak~\etal{} found in SPR-KKR/PBE (spin-polarized relativistic Korringa-Kohn-Rostoker) with CPA that the average magnetic moment drops from 2.2~\mubat{} in systems with the composition close to Fe$_{0.4}$Co$_{0.6}$ to around 1.8~\mubat{} in systems with the compositions close to (Fe$_{0.4}$Co$_{0.6}$)$_{16}$C~\cite{delczeg-czirjak_stabilization_2014}.

-Possible giant MAE values are the property, which initially brought attention to the \feco{} system.
+Possible giant MAE values are the property that initially brought attention to the \feco{} system.
 Hence, MAE is among the first characteristics of the system to consider.
 We calculated MAE according to the formula:

 where $E_{100}$ and $E_{001}$ denote the system's energies in the [1~0~0] and [0~0~1] magnetization axis directions (hard and easy axis in the bct structure, respectively).
-More precisely, we performed a single-step of fully-relativistic calculations in two orthogonal directions, [1~0~0] and [0~0~1], over a charge density self-consistently converged in the scalar-relativistic approach~\cite{daalderop_magnetocrystalline_1991}, a method proven previously to be both accurate and effective~\cite{werwinski_initio_2017,musial_structural_2022}.